Free range eggs

 3. They particularly love green legumes like bush-beans, alfalfa and clover; and purslane plant too for the omega 3 perhaps.

-4. Toss them fresh corn on the cob and they will attack it hungrily but cracked maize is far less interesting; instead we bring it briefly to the boil together with whole-wheat granules to increase the choline content, making a lightly cooked mash.
+4. Toss them fresh corn on the cob and they will attack it hungrily but cracked maize is far less interesting; instead we bring it briefly to the boil together with whole grains of wheat to increase the choline content, making a lightly-cooked mash.
 Sprouting is also good.

 I'm no expert on keeping hens but I have a profound interest in nutrition and permaculture.
 Growing as much of our food as we possibly can has progressed to backyard-chickens.